naenumtou/pd_emm_cci_model/README.md

 ![Seaborn](https://img.shields.io/badge/Seaborn-Visualization-3775a9?style=for-the-badge&logo=plotly&logoColor=white)
 ![MIT](https://img.shields.io/badge/License-MIT-green?style=for-the-badge)

+This repository implements a **migration matrix-based Probability of Default (PD)** model aligned with IFRS 9 Expected Credit Loss (ECL) requirements.
+The model estimates an **Empirical Migration Matrix (EMM)** from historical loan-level data and applies a **Credit Cycle Index (CCI)** that derived from the Vasicek (1987) single factor framework to condition the Through-the-Cycle (TTC) matrix into a Point-in-Time (PiT) matrix under multiple macroeconomic scenarios.
+The resulting **PD term structures** are suitable for Stage 1, Stage 2, and lifetime ECL calculation.

 <p align="center">
 <img width="1536" height="1024" alt="การพัฒนาแบบจำลอง IFRS 9 PD Model ด้วย transition matrix แบบ credit cycle index ตั้งแต่ต้นจนจบ" src="https://github.com/user-attachments/assets/20c9f374-a844-45a5-ba3e-8e9f30ed4ed1" />
 </p>

 ## Overview
+his project implements an **EMM CCI PD Model** designed to support IFRS 9 ECL calculation.
+The model estimates a TTC migration matrix from observed loan grade transitions, extracts a time series of Credit Cycle Index (Z-Score, Z-Index) that summarises the systematic credit environment at each period, and links it to macroeconomic variables to generate the forward-looking PiT migration matrices and cumulative PD Term structures.

+The implementation emphasises:
+- Transparent, auditable migration matrix construction suitable for model governance
+- Closed-form and optimisation-based CCI Estimation
+- Vectorised numerical computation for efficiency and scalability
+- Flexible scenario conditioning across baseline, adverse, and severe paths

+The resulting PD Term structures can be directly used in Stage 1 and Stage 2 ECL Calculation.
+The project is intended to serve as a practical reference implementation for credit risk practitioners, model developers, and validators.
+All calculations are made explicit, facilitating validation, backtesting, and model explainability.

 ## Project Structure
 ```